1.1 – Overview

 Persons affected by a disaster may notify loved ones of their well-being by registering on the Safe and Well feature of www.redcross.org.
 Click the “Get Help” tab, and then click “List Yourself as Safe and Well.”

-Concerned family and friends can search the list of those who have registered themselves as “safe and well” by clicking “Search for a Family Member.”
+Concerned family and friends can search the list of those who have registered themselves as “safe and well” by clicking “Find and Notify Family and Friends After a Disaster.”
 Another source for information on how to locate a family member or friend affected by a disaster is: https://www.usa.gov/after-disaster (then go to steps 4 & 5 below) or www.usa.gov, and follow steps 1–5 below.

 1. Go to “All Topics and Services” in the top menu.